Methodology Series β€” Part 1 of 6

 Capable trekker routes.
 Requires preparation and decent cardiovascular health.

-Demanding expeditions requiring prior experience, specific training, and resilience.
+Demanding routes requiring prior experience, specific training, and resilience.

 Elite-level undertakings.
 Severe physical and psychological strain.